priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 23.
 1857.
 Largest Color Value in a Directed Graph
 ## Day 24.
 20. Valid Parentheses
 ## Day 24  28.
 Find the Index of the First Occurrence in a String
+## Day 25.
+2390.
+Removing Stars From a String